Sports in California

 Oakland Raiders defensive backs pursuing a Los Angeles Rams receiver in a joint practice during the 2019 NFL training camp.

 California has 19 major professional sports franchises, far more than any other US state.
 The Greater Los Angeles Area has ten major league teams.
 The San Francisco Bay Area has five major league teams spread amongst three cities: San Francisco, San Jose and Santa Clara.
 As of 2025, San Diego and Sacramento each host two major league teams.

 California is home to some of most successful collegiate sports teams in the country.
 Among the list of NCAA schools with the most NCAA Division I championships the Stanford Cardinal, UCLA Bruins, USC Trojans and California Golden Bears rank #1, #2, #3 and #10 on the list by teams with the most titles, and #1, #4, #2, and #7 by most individual titles, respectively.

 It is the only U.S. state to have hosted both the Summer and Winter Olympics.
 Los Angeles hosted the 1932 and 1984 summer games, and will host the 2028 Summer Olympics.
-The 1960 Winter Olympics was held at the Squaw Valley Ski Resort in the Lake Tahoe region.
+The 1960 Winter Olympics were held at the Squaw Valley Ski Resort in the Lake Tahoe region.